AI / ML / Platform Engineer

 AI document intelligence platform for automated data extraction and processing

-Business Problem
+Problem

 Organizations struggle with extracting structured data from diverse document formats.
 Manual data entry is slow and error-prone, while template-based automation breaks when document layouts change.
 This creates bottlenecks in processes like invoice processing, contract analysis, and form handling.

-Tech Stack
+Stack

 PythonFastAPIOpenAI GPT-4LangChainPostgreSQLRedisCeleryDockerKubernetesAWS S3Pinecone

-Key Learnings
+Learnings

 Agent-based architectures require careful state management and error handling.
 Learned to balance between autonomous agents and deterministic validation steps.
 Cost optimization became critical—implemented caching, batch processing, and model routing (using cheaper models for simple extractions, expensive ones only when needed).
 Found that structured outputs (JSON mode) dramatically improved reliability over free-form extraction.
+Human-in-the-loop workflows are essential for high-stakes extractions.

 VoxyDocs: Multi-Agent Architecture